dyangcht/WLSonOCP4/README.md

     <code>kubectl create deployment hello-node --image=gcr.io/hello-minikube-zero-install/hello-node</code>

 <p/>
-Then I will use helm to install the operator.
+Then I will use helm to install the operator and it will install the Tiller in the cluster.
 Before that, I have to grant the privilige to the user <em>system:serviceaccount:kube-system:default</em>

 ```
 cat << EOF | oc apply -f -